 You see the most important thing in any service-line industry is “people.”
 Great people that are willing to do exactly what the industry title deems fit.
 Serve others.
-Now that operations are begging to recover from all this chaos, the majority of what I have observed, witnessed, or experienced even myself, is the expectation to deliver the same service level as before!
+Now that operations are beginning to recover from all this chaos, the majority of what I have observed, witnessed, or experienced even myself, is the expectation to deliver the same service level as before!

 ~Author Note (Wrote this during my many corporate traveling experiences during the deep times of that Pandemic.)